-At the Law Office of Cohen & Jaffe, LLP, we do everything we can to improve the quality of life for victims of spinal cord injuries caused by the negligence of others.
+At the Law Office of Cohen & Jaffe, we do everything we can to improve the quality of life for victims of spinal cord injuries caused by the negligence of others.
 We aggressively pursue the long-term compensation required for medical care and replacement of earnings, plus damages for the personal toll on the victim and the family.

 Common Causes of Spinal Cord Injuries

-Spinal cord injuries often occur as a result of traffic accidents, sports accidents, falls, work-related accidents or violence.
+Spinal cord injuries often occur as a result of traffic accidents, sports accidents, falls, work-related accidents, or violence.
+Spinal cord injuries tend to occur in these types of accidents and incidents as a result of a severe impact.
 The National Spinal Cord Injury Statistical Center (NSCISC) lists the most common causes of spinal cord injuries as:

-- Vehicle-related accidents – 36.5 percent.
+- Vehicle-related accidents – 38.6 percent.

-- Falls – 28.5 percent.
+- Falls – 32.2 percent.

-- Acts of violence – 14.3 percent.
+- Acts of violence – 14 percent.

-- Other/unknown – 11.4 percent
+- Other/unknown – 3.2 percent

-- Sports and recreation – 9.2 percent.
+- Sports and recreation – 7.8 percent.